cicwi/flexTOMO/README.md

 ## Getting Started

 Before installing flexTOMO, please download and install [flexDATA](https://github.com/cicwi/flexdata).
-Once installation of flexDATA is complete,
+Once installation of flexDATA is complete, one can install flexTOMO from the source code or using [Anaconda](https://www.anaconda.com/download/).

 ### Installing with conda